openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 clusters, and any such difference is naturally not ideal.

-- The proposed defaulting behavior for the discussed `IngressController` parameters is complicated and dependent on all three topology parameters (infra, control-plane and ingress topologies) - such complexity would probably have to be documented in the CRD definitions and may confuse users.
+- The proposed defaulting behavior for the discussed `IngressController` parameters is complicated and dependent on all three topology parameters (infra topology, control-plane, topology, and ingress placement) - such complexity would probably have to be documented in the CRD definitions and may confuse users.

 ## Alternatives